A celebration of place

 One might think that a conference like the 2016 ASLA Meeting & EXPO gets boring with time – but not in “The Big Easy“.
 The reason for this is certainly the city itself: Most difficult to classify because of its great diversity in architecture, public spaces, people and music, New Orleans is full of surprises.
 The ASLA program reacts to this.
 In the context of current developments, the schedule discusses challenges on site as well as in the general field of landscape architecture.
 So even on the third day before Halloween celebration, there is still a lot to discover.

 “A celebration of place“ – this is the theme of this year’s ASLA Meeting in New Orleans.
 According to some attendees’ descriptions, the name not only speaks for itself.
 It speaks for the whole city – its history, its development.

-The“Krewe of Boo“ is the official Halloween Parade in New Orleans, which typically takes place on the Saturday evening before Halloween.
+The“Krewe of Boo“ is the official Halloween Parade in New Orleans, which typically takes place on the Saturday evening before Halloween celebration.
 While turning the Vieux Carre (French Quarter) into the“Boo Carre“, the parade progresses through the French Quarter all the way up to the Convention Center.
-With camp chairs in their hands, the people of New Orleans come early to secure top spots to watch the parade of ghost on horses, dancing witches and indescribable scary characters.
+With camp chairs in their hands, the people of New Orleans come early to secure top spots to watch the Halloween celebration of ghost on horses, dancing witches and indescribable scary characters.
 While the parade progresses and throws necklaces and sweets into the crowd, the people in the streets shout, laugh, sing and dance.

 Mirabeau Water Garden